hda-technical/dancebooks/transcriptions/[1706, uk] Raoul-Auger Feuillet - Orchesography or The Art of Dancing.md

 > Ingredere ut proficias.

-### Orchesography or, the Art of Dacing by Characters and Demonstrative Figures.
+### Orchesography or, the Art of Dacing by Characters and Demonstrative Figures
-### By which any Person, who understands Dancing, may of himself easily learn all manner of Dances.
+### By which any Person, who understands Dancing, may of himself easily learn all manner of Dances

 The Explanation of the Terms belonging to Dancing, seem to be altogether needless, since they are so plain and intelligible of themselves: But lest the Reader should put wrong Constructions on those Terms of Art which the Dancing-Masters make use of, I shall give the following Explanation of them.